FATac/fatac.github.com/source/managing_solr.rst

 Indexates new data according to mapping JSON configuration.
 This process may take some time.

-Solr indexation can be found at (SOLR_PATH)/data/data.xml
+Solr indexation can be found at (SOLR_PATH)/data.xml

+This call is not recommended as there may remain indexed documents of unexisting objects in ontology.

 ::